halukcansarioz/spor-analizi-calismasi/README.md

 ## About the Project

-As part of my continuous self-improvement journey after graduating from Ankara University Computer Engineering, I have been taking online courses and developing projects in Front-end, Back-end, and data science fields.
+As part of my continuous self‑improvement journey after graduating from Ankara University Computer Engineering, I have been taking online courses and developing projects in Front‑end, Back‑end, and data science fields.
 This repository is a practical study applying data analysis and visualization techniques to the sports domain.

 - **Developer:** Haluk Can SARIÖZ
 - **Type:** Data Analysis / Data Mining